 We may collect these types of personal or sensitive information either directly from you, or from third parties.
 We may collect this information when you:

-- utilise one of our verification services through one of our apps or web-based platforms;
+- utilise one of our verification or authentication services through one of our apps or web-based platforms;

 - if you are a representative of one of our partners or clients, create an administrator account or otherwise use one of our apps or web-based platforms on behalf of one of our partners or clients;